reverentgeek/duckdb-json-tutorial/README.md

-# duckdb-json-tutorial
+# Analyzing JSON data with SQL using DuckDB

-Sample data and SQL for "Analyzing JSON data with SQL" using DuckDB
+This repository contains the SQL and JSON sample files for the "Analyzing JSON Data with SQL using DuckDB" tutorial.